-American Flag Cookies have been on my to do list for a while now.
+American Flag Cookies have been on my to-do list for a while now.
 With all of the humidity in my area, I wasn’t sure how to decorate them without all of the colors running together.
 Then it happened!
 A lightbulb went off when I saw all of the plank cookies popping up all over the place.
 So what did I do?
 I sat and waited patiently so I could make them for Independence Day.
 The United States of America Cookie Cutter with red, white and blue planks.
-Perfect for those of us with hight humidity issues.
+Perfect for those of us with high humidity issues.

 If you don’t live in the US you can make a version of these using the colors of your flag and a cookie cutter in the shape of your country.

 Supplies for American Flag Cookies: